rockuro709/cypress/README.md

-🚢 Titanic Microservices: Cloud-Native E2E Orchestration
+# 🚢 Titanic Microservices: Cloud-Native E2E Orchestration

-📖 Project Overview
+## 📖 Project Overview

-This project serves as an advanced Engineering Sandbox designed to explore and master the synergy between modern E2E testing frameworks, automated CI/CD pipelines, and cloud-native orchestration.
+This project serves as an advanced **Engineering Sandbox** designed to explore and master the synergy between modern E2E testing frameworks, automated CI/CD pipelines, and cloud-native orchestration.

-The core mission is to transition from traditional "localhost" testing to a Cloud-First approach.
+The core mission is to transition from traditional "localhost" testing to a **Cloud-First approach**.
 In this environment, a microservices-based application is fully containerized, dynamically deployed via Helm, and validated through automated scripts—all running within a Kubernetes cluster.

-Why this architecture?
+### Why this architecture?

-Infrastructure as Code (IaC): We replace manual setup with automated Helm templates that manage 4 separate microservices simultaneously.
+* **Infrastructure as Code (IaC)**: We replace manual setup with automated Helm templates that manage 4 separate microservices simultaneously.

-DevOps Synergy: The pipeline doesn't just run tests; it builds production-ready images using Kaniko and manages the full application lifecycle.
+* **DevOps Synergy**: The pipeline doesn't just run tests; it builds production-ready images using **Kaniko** and manages the full application lifecycle.

-Resource Reliability: By running within Kubernetes, we can strictly define environment needs—such as granting the Cypress runner 2Gi of RAM—ensuring that tests remain stable and immune to local machine resource fluctuations.
+* **Resource Reliability**: By running within Kubernetes, we can strictly define environment needs—such as granting the Cypress runner **2Gi of RAM**—ensuring that tests remain stable and immune to local machine resource fluctuations.

-Cloud Portability: While this project can be run on a local machine (via Docker Desktop), its architecture is strictly cloud-agnostic.
+* **Cloud Portability**: While this project can be run on a local machine (via Docker Desktop), its architecture is strictly **cloud-agnostic**.
 By simply changing the context to a remote VPS or a managed cloud provider (like AWS EKS or Google GKE), the entire ecosystem migrates seamlessly without changing a single line of code.

 ---